Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Introduction

-A detailed derivation of TMCs at twist $\tau=2$ for nuclear structure functions using the OPE is provided in \ref{app:nTMC_derivation}.
-Finally, technical details on our parameterization of the TMCs have been relegated to \ref{app:par}.
+A detailed derivation of TMCs at twist $\tau=2$ for nuclear structure functions using the OPE is provided in Appendix~\ref{app:nTMC_derivation}.
+Finally, technical details on our parameterization of the TMCs have been relegated to Appendix~\ref{app:par}.